Thinking in Nu

 For more in-depth explanation, check How Nushell Code Gets Run.

-Variables are immutable
+Variables are Immutable by Default

 Thinking in Nushell: If you're used to using mutable variables for different tasks, it will take some time to learn how to do each task in a more functional style.
 Nushell has a set of built-in capabilities to help with many of these patterns, and learning them will help you write code in a more Nushell-style.
 The added benefit of speeding up your scripts by running parts of your code in parallel is a nice bonus.

-Nushell's environment is scoped
+Nushell's Environment is Scoped

 Nushell takes multiple design cues from compiled languages.
 One such cue is that languages should avoid global mutable state.
 Shells have commonly used global mutation to update the environment, but Nushell steers clear of this approach.